 Recreation use monitoring also continued, with a focus on inspecting and documenting commercial and private river use for BLM, and trail and high country use.
 River patrols were performed specifically to monitor weekend recreational and commercial use of popular stretches of river.
 In addition, extensive vehicle and hiking patrols emphasized educational contacts and distribution of the Leave No Trace/ San Miguel Watershed map/brochures.
+Funding was raised to reprint enough brochures for the summer.
 Watershed brochure boxes were maintained at most public access recreation sites, and map/brochures provided to businesses and visitor information centers throughout the watershed.
-In addition, recreation monitoring was performed for the USFS and San Miguel County to document use on Ophir, Imogene, and Black Bear Passes, in an effort to determine amount and types of use, and off-road resource impacts.
+In addition, recreation monitoring was performed for the USFS and San Miguel County to document use on Ophir, and Black Bear Passes, in an effort to determine amount and types of use, and off-road resource impacts.

 Efforts continued to facilitate interagency cooperation in watershed management, and the river ranger remained involved in watershed coalition activities.
 Educational efforts continued, with a watershed newsletter produced in June.
 The newsletter is designed to help keep citizens, government agencies, and private groups informed about current watershed issues.
 It is distributed throughout the watershed, and beyond to partner agencies.
 It is mailed to approximately 700 watershed citizens.
-The river ranger also participated in Telluride Institute's Watershed Education Project, including help with the Bridalveil Living Classroom project.

 In summary, progress continues toward better recreation and resource management.
-The cooperative funding provided for the last thirteen seasons allows the river ranger to work with watershed partners to better manage and protect the San Miguel Watershed, preserve its riparian ecosystems, promote responsible recreation, and mitigate resource damage in impacted areas.
+The cooperative funding provided for the last fourteen seasons allows the river ranger to work with watershed partners to better manage and protect the San Miguel Watershed, preserve its riparian ecosystems, promote responsible recreation, and mitigate resource damage in impacted areas.
 The funding is greatly appreciated, and the river ranger hopes to continue to work for our watershed in the future.